Monitoring and Assessing a Patient Receiving A Blood Transfusion

 This article will look at how to monitor and assess a patient receiving a blood transfusion.

-There are several blood components, and these include:
+There are several blood components.
+These include:

 For patients who are unable to respond entirely or are unconscious or confused, verification of the patient’s identification should be obtained from a parent or carer if present.

 If there are patient identification discrepancies at any stage of the transfusion process, the information must be verified, and discrepancies investigated and corrected before proceeding to the next stage of the process (Jevon 2012).

 Complete documentation is required at every stage of the blood transfusion process and should include the following steps: